Does Red Meat Cause Cancer? A Dietitian Explains

 The report revealed that as little as two slices of bacon can increase the risk of colorectal (bowel) cancer by 18%.
 (CNN)

 WELL.
 That’s FEAR-MONGERING if I’ve ever seen it.
-This is one individuals interpretation of the report – basically saying smoking is as bad for you as eating a two sliced of bacon… is that really the case?
+This is one individuals interpretation of the report.
+Basically saying smoking is as bad for you as eating a two sliced of bacon… is that really the case?
 I hope the nutrition expert in you is resoundingly saying – NO!
 This is a CNN reporters rather loose interpretation of the data.
 ACS (American Cancer Society) states that to increase your risk 15-20% of developing colorectal cancer specifically, you would need to consume 50 grams (~1.5 oz) of processed meats per day, or 100 grams (~3 oz) of red meat per day.
 And in regards to comparing it to smoking, the average smokers risk of developing certain types of cancers goes up, on average, by 52% but will vary based on how often you smoke, & for how long you’ve smoked (5).
 So, in my opinion, his reference is apples to elephants.
 (Apples to oranges seemed to close a comparison for the #nutritionnonense he just touted).

 Why don’t we actually talk about the evidence and what the W.H.O. is actually saying?

 We’ve known for a long time that processed meats are carcinogenic.
 Ladies and gents, this is not new.
 I repeat.
 This is not new.
 There has long-been an association between processed and red meats and cancer.
 Naturally occurring compounds in meat, cooking methods, nitrates/nitrate (preservative) metabolism in the body, our body’s metabolism of the fat occurring in the meat, and even the iron in meat may be causative factors contributing to development of cancer.
 Which leads me to another interesting carcinogen – acrylamides.
 Acrylamide is a compound which is produced from naturally occurring sugars and proteins in the presence of very high heat, and is considered very probably carcinogenic.
 Like burnt toast?
-Guess what – it’s highly probable that its carcinogenic.
+Guess what – it’s highly probable that it is carcinogenic.
 Crisply barbecued meats? ditto.
-This ISN’T new, and when you consider how you often cook red and processed meats, you like them with a crispy and caramelized crust, don’t you?
+This ISN’T new.
+And when you consider how you often cook red and processed meats, you like them with a crispy and caramelized crust, don’t you?

 While the exact mechanism is unknown, whether it be an inherent part of meat, preparation methods, or a combination of both – there is a clear association between processed meat consumption and certain types of cancers (specifically, colorectal cancer, and also some association between prostate and pancreatic cancers).
-The American Institute of Cancer Research (AICR) and American Cancer Society (ACS) has stated for many years to limit consumption of red & processed meats, focusing mostly on a plant-based diet.
+The American Institute of Cancer Research (AICR) and American Cancer Society (ACS) has stated for many years to limit consumption of red & processed meats.
+Focusing mostly on a plant-based diet.

 Current evidence supports approximately a 15% to 20% increased risk of cancers of the colon and/or rectum per 100 grams (g) of red meat or 50 g of processed meat consumed per day – AICR (2)